 - In The Great Mouse Detective, Basil does this to Dawson, as does Ratigan to Olivia—before she bites it.

 - In The Hunchback of Notre Dame, Victor does this to Hugo when he tries to spit on a mime.

 - A monkey does this to Mowgli in The Jungle Book (1967).

 - Then Baloo does it twice in the sequel, the second time carrying him behind his back while doing so.

-- Happens to Littlefoot in the first The Land Before Time sequel when he is captured.
+- Happens to Littlefoot in The Land Before Time II: The Great Valley Adventure when he is captured.

 - Lilo & Stitch: Nani does this to Lilo near the beginning, and shortly after wraps her entire arm around her mouth as well.
 Lilo licks her.

 - In Mulan, Mulan briefly silences Mushu this way during his "dishonor" rant.